intelsdi-x/snap-plugin-lib-go/examples/snap-plugin-collector-rand-streaming/README.md

 	GetMetricTypes(Config) ([]Metric, error)
 }
 ```
-The interface is slightly different depending on what type (collector, processor, or publisher) of plugin is being written.
+The interface is slightly different depending on what type (collector, processor, or publisher, streaming collector) of plugin is being written.
 Please see other plugin types for more details.

 ## Starting a plugin

-After implementing a type that satisfies one of {collector, processor, publisher} interfaces, all that is left to do is to call the appropriate plugin.StartX() with your plugin specific meta options.
+After implementing a type that satisfies one of {collector, processor, publisher, streaming collector} interfaces, all that is left to do is to call the appropriate plugin.StartX() with your plugin specific meta options.
 For example, with no meta options specified:

 ```go
 	plugin.StartStreamCollector(&rand.RandCollector{}, pluginName, pluginVersion)